So you have checked every brochure, website, and statistics? Haven’t you? Or you keep asking yourself “Should I study in UK or not?”

 Study in UK at the University of Oxford

-This collegiate research university has been consistently ranked 1st in THE(Times Higher Education) World University Rankings for 2017, 2018, and 2019.
+This collegiate research university has been consistently ranked 1st in THE(Times Higher Education) World University Rankings for 2017, 2018, 2019 as well as 2020.

 There’s evidence that the university used to teach since 1096.
 At present, the university has around 24K students out of which 11K are undergraduates and 11K are postgraduates.